 Roman Arena at Arles, and the magnificent Roman amphitheatre and

 historic monuments from the Middle Ages and the Renaissance, the most

-notable of which ate the Saint Trophime church at Arles, the Papal Palace at
+notable of which are the Saint Trophime church at Arles, the Papal Palace at

-and the mediaeval bastide port city of Aigues Mortes, just southwest
+and the medieval bastide port city of Aigues Mortes, just southwest

 of Nimes, from where the Crusaders set off for the Holy Land in the